manzke/guice-automatic-injection/README.md

 Existing implementations are Reflections/Javassit, a Sonatype-Extension and my own implementation based on ASM.

+##Advantages
+- No manual Binding of Beans, Modules, Configurations, ... just annotate it
+- Classpath Scanning with your Scanner choice: ASM-based, Sonatype, Reflections, ...
+- Reuse Method-Interceptors of AOP-Alliance (just add Annotations)
+- Use JNDI-Context to have no Guice-Dependencies in your Code (new InitialContext().lookup(..))
+- Use common Guice-Extensions (GuicyFruit, rocoto, Apache Commons Configuration)

 ###Example
 Base for our Examples is the Example interface...